-Intel’s Core i9 9900K is the fastest gaming processor that you can buy right now.
-It’s no longer just Intel’s paid-for benchmarks which support that, the independent tests washing around the internet as you read this will confirm as much.
+The Intel Core i9 9900K is the fastest gaming processor that you can buy.
+And it’s no longer just Intel’s paid-for benchmarks which support that, all the independent tests support that claim.
 But, while that is the aim for Intel’s top CPU, we’re almost at a point where that’s no longer as relevant a boast as it once was.

 Intel released a Core i9 processor into both the mobile and high-end desktop markets in the last generation, but the middle-ground mainstream processors were left with the Core i7 sitting at the top of the CPU tech tree.
 No more, with the launch of the Core i9 9900K Intel has not only added a new high-end tier to its mainstream desktop range, it has also added another pair of cores to the refreshed Coffee Lake lineup.